 All these services are backed up by a huge infrastructure and you can rely on their services.
 But before we go to the list of today’s best candidates for free SMTP server providers, let’s first understand the need of SMTP.

 Need For SMTP

-  Suppose, you want to send a message to another computer but each time you are using a different format in which you are sending the message.
-This will cause confusion and it will be tedious to decode each message if random algorithms are used each time to send the message.
+Suppose you want to send a message to another computer, but each time you are using a different format in which you are sending the message.
+This will confuse, and it will be tedious to decode each message if random algorithms get used each time to send the message.
 Thus, we need a defined standard.
-Same is the case with email.
-An email is a message that is passed from one computer to another, or as in reality, from one server to another.
+The same is the case with email.
+An email is a message that’s passed from one computer to another, or in reality, from one server to another.
 To standardize this sending of emails between servers, a protocol is fixed and is to be used by all email service providers.
-This is called the Simple Mail Transfer Protocol or in short, SMTP.
+This is called the Simple Mail Transfer Protocol or, in short, SMTP.
 Got the idea?

 Now, Let’s use a technical language.
 SMTP is used to send messages from an email client to an email server.
 POP and IMAP protocols are used to receive the messages.
 Now, most of the emails are Spam, to give you an idea, roughly 80%.
 To deal with this menace, email providers employ various strategies.
 One of the key strategy is to identify if the mail is sent by a reputed SMTP server.
 If not, your email is more than likely to end up in the Spam Folder, meaning your message will never be read by the receiver, defeating the basic purpose of sending the message in the first place.